sstsimulator/sst-docs/docs/core/eli/register/sst_eli_register_module_derived.md

     SST_ELI_ELEMENT_VERSION(major, minorX, minorY), "description", api_class_name)
 ```

 This macro was used temporarily to facilitate a signature change in `SST_ELI_REGISTER_MODULE` between SST 11 and 13.
 As of SST 13, it is deprecated and `SST_ELI_REGISTER_MODULE` uses the new signature.
-Any existing use of this macro can drop the `_DERVIED` in the macro name without any other change.
+Any existing use of this macro can drop the `_DERIVED` in the macro name without any other change.

 :::info Important
 This macro must reside in a `public` section of the Module's header file.